-P.N.03 ("P.N." stands for Product Number) is a futuristic third-person shooter designed by Shinji Mikami and published by Capcom.
-It was released for the Nintendo GameCube in 2003.
+P.N.03 ("P.N." stands for Product Number) is a futuristic third-person shooter developed and published by Capcom and directed by Shinji Mikami.
+It was released for the GameCube in 2003.
 The game was initially part of what was known as the "Capcom Five," a collection of five Capcom titles in development exclusively for the GameCube.
-Of the games in the Capcom Five that made it to market, only P.N.
+The five titles that were part of this collection included P.N.03, Killer7, Resident Evil 4, Viewtiful Joe, and Dead Phoenix.
+Of the games in the Capcom Five that made it to market (Dead Phoenix being cancelled outright), only P.N.
 03 remained exclusive to the GameCube platform.

 Vanessa is hired by the mysterious client to inspect and clear an outpost taken over by renegade robots.
-Receiving instructions via an encrypted communication's channel, Vanessa and her client develop a playful relationship.
-As she explores the facility, she finds evidence of cloning experiments and gradually learns more of the outpost, as well as the client - whose identity is not revealed until the end.
+Receiving instructions via an encrypted communication channel, Vanessa and her client develop a playful relationship.
+As she explores the facility, she finds evidence of cloning experiments and gradually learns more of the outpost, as well as the client, whose identity is not revealed until the end.

-Tactically leveling up your armor with points was the other strategic element.
-The points scored during gameplay can be used to buy new suits, which differ in weapon and shielding statistics as well as the available energy drives.
-Statistics such as rate of fire, shielding and energy drive could also be improved.
-As Vanessa acquired new suits in the game, they became more skimpy and revealing.
-The most difficult to acquire armor in the game cutouts to reveal a thong.
-Though the attack power was the best in the game, she could be killed in a single hit.
+The points scored during gameplay can be used to buy new suits, which differ in weapon and shielding statistics as well as the available energy drives, or special attacks.
+Points can also be spent to improve individual suit statistics such as rate of fire, shielding and energy drive power.
+As Vanessa acquires new suits in the game, they become skimpier and more revealing.
+The most difficult to acquire armor in the game shows a significant amount of skin, but while its attack power is the best in the game, its defense is negligible, and Vanessa can be killed in a single hit.